Pelosi as House speaker would ‘show the power of the gavel’

 Rep. Seth Moulton, D-Mass., a Marine who recruited other veterans to run, said Democrats “need someone who can bring the party back together, someone who can be focused on the future and someone who is dedicated to supporting the next generation of leaders.”

-At campaign stops in Tucson, Pelosi was greeted by many supporters in their “Women’s March” or “Future is Female” tops.
-For some, she has become a symbol for dashed hopes in Hillary Clinton’s failed presidential bid and a proxy for what could have been.

-Bee Ottinger, a retired video editor who moved from Los Angeles, waited her turn to tell Pelosi she’s “a fan.”
-Democrats need Pelosi’s experience in the Trump era, she said.
-“You can’t mess around.”

 House Democrats will meet behind closed doors later this month to elect party leaders, and Pelosi is expected to win the most votes in the caucus.
 But being elected as speaker in January requires the majority of the whole House — 218 votes.
-Whether she crosses that threshold would largely depend on the size of the majority, as it’s likely that some Democrats will refuse to back her, no matter what.

 Pelosi, confident of Democrats winning the House, is hoping for a “decisive” majority, some 230 seats, and optimistic she will again be elected speaker.